Table of Contents

 Get 10% off orders over £60 and 20% off orders over £200.
 Use the code eppdiscount at checkout.

-The information provided about St Bernard’s Catholic Grammar School was believed to be correct at the time of publishing.
+Our practice tests aim to show what sort of questions were included in St. Bernard’s Catholic Grammar School 11+ past papers.
+The information provided about St. Bernard’s Catholic Grammar School was believed to be correct at the time of publishing.
 However, please be aware of future changes.
 We advise you to contact the school directly if you are unsure of anything.
 School contact details are provided within the post.